LeafarCoder/Error-perception-classification-in-BCI-using-CNN/README.md

-# BCI Feedback Classification using CNN
+# Error perception classification in BCI using CNN

 Master thesis by Rafael Correia (2020)